 On termination of service due to death, disability, retirement, or other reasons, a participant would receive a lump-sum amount equal to the value of the participant's account.
-In-service withdrawals may also be made under certain circumstances.
+In-service withdrawals, including hardship withdrawals, may also be made under certain circumstances.